How to Make Aromatic Candles from Fruit Rinds

-- Rose: Helps with insomnia, headaches, and reduce stress.
+- Rose: Helps with insomnia and headaches and helps reduce stress.

 - Thyme: Ideal for mental tiredness.

-- Cedar: Improves mood and optimism.
-It is relaxing and creates an agreeable atmosphere in a room
+- Cedar: May help improve mood and optimism.
+It’s relaxing and creates an agreeable atmosphere in a room.

-- Refined wax or paraffin, the quantity will depend on how many candles we want to make or their volume.
+- Refined wax or paraffin wax.
+(The quantity will depend on how many candles we want to make and their size.)

-- Essential essences: Here, just like we have indicated above, you will choose whichever you need most or the one most that fits your personal taste, citruses, something sweeter like rose or the garden…the majority of them are relaxants and easy to find in any natural store.
+- Essential oils: You can choose whichever you need most or the one that fits your personal taste.
+Most of them are relaxing and easy to find in any natural store.

 - A mold.

 - A pan for melting the paraffin wax.